Frankenstein

 The novelist deployed all of her elegance and skill to produce a character that creates equal parts repulsion and fascination.
 Percy, looking over her shoulder, read her words carefully.
 He even went so far as to annotate the manuscript, creating a text that shows a literary and intimate dialogue between lovers that emerges through the pages.
 Their handwriting is so similar that it is not always possible to discern between what Percy may have jotted in the margins and what Mary may have edited herself.
 We can observe, however, the revisions to the rhythm and meter, Mary seemingly taking particular care to avoid repetitions to her text.
 It could be partly thanks to Percy that Mary's style became clearer, gradually allowing Victor Frankenstein's monstrous creation to take on a more human face and body.

-Mary Shelley manuscript book
+Mary Shelley's manuscript

 Published in 1818, Frankenstein; or, The Modern Prometheus was an instant success.
 Nevertheless, Mary Shelley reworked it for the version that appeared in 1831.
 Despite the further novels, poems and travel writing she published during her lifetime, Frankenstein remains indisputably Mary Shelley's major work.